 Equity has many dimensions.
 Probably the most pressing is preserving the planet’s viability.
 Addressing the climate crisis also affects higher education institutions.
-At the same time, the Empowerment & Sustainability track addresses several other defining debates of our time: traditional social roles and patterns are increasingly being called into question.
+At the same time, the Empowerment & Sustainability track addressed several other defining debates of our time: traditional social roles and patterns are increasingly being called into question.
 The question of equity is being re-discussed in terms of gender, (perceived) ethnicity, social status, sexual identity, physical characteristics, and many more.
-This track discusses all these issues.
+This track discussed all these issues.

 Track: Openness & Vision